Renault Megane RS hatchback - Interior & comfort

 Comfort is a Renault Megane RS strong suit, but the finish is a little patchy

-It also benefits from the Megane's flair-filled interior, its stylish dashboard dominated by a portrait-orientated touchscreen infotainment display.
+It also benefits from the Megane's flair-filled interior, its stylish dashboard dominated by a portrait-orientated touchscreen infotainment display and a digital instrument cluster.
 There are enough individual touches to remind you that you're sitting in something other than normal a family car, though.

 Renault Megane RS dashboard